 The ideal red team scenario is if you believe your organizational security is strong and are serious about testing it.
 However, you cannot constrain the test.
 There are some obvious restrictions you can make, such as no denial of service attacks.
 Red team tests only work if the tester can try anything.
 If you constrain the test too much, then it invalidates the value of the test.

 Another way red team tests can be useful is when you believe your organizational security is poor, and need to definitively prove this to management.
 Lack of support for security improvements from leadership is a common source of frustration for security practitioners.
 Many people view security as a hindrance, and will not accept the reality of their situation until presented with hard evidence.
-A red team exercise is an excellent way to product some strong evidence.
+A red team exercise is an excellent way to produce some strong evidence.

 Watch Out for Blowback and Gotcha Testing